These candy corn cookies are a fun and festive way to help you celebrate Halloween! A classic twist on your typical Halloween cookies.

 Instructions

-- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl with an electric hand mixer, cream together the shortening and sugar for 2-3 minutes until the sugar starts to dissolve.
-Add the eggs and vanilla, blend well.
+- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl with an electric hand mixer, cream together the 2 1/4 cups vegetable shortening and 3 cups sugar for 2-3 minutes until the sugar starts to dissolve.
+Add the 6 eggs and 3 teaspoons vanilla extract, blend well.

-- Sift the flour, baking powder and salt in a separate mixing bowl.
+- Sift the 7 1/2 cups flour, 3 teaspoons baking powder and 3 teaspoons fine sea salt in a separate mixing bowl.
 Slowly blend the dry ingredients into the wet ingredients until a dough forms.

 - Line a 9×5 inch loaf pan with plastic wrap.
 Line horizontally and vertically.